A B O U T

 From 1999 to 2000, I participated in a study abroad program and studied Spanish art and history in Madrid, Spain.
 Then transferred to the University of Wisconsin—Madison in Fall 2000 and earned my B.A. in Communication Arts in 2002.
 Before graduating I joined the production staff of PBS affiliate WHA TV in 2001 and my duties included camera operating, floor managing and assistant lighting.
 Productions I worked on included statewide news, college sports and live performances.

-I left WHA in 2005, moved to New York City and started working freelance in reality TV.
+I moved to New York City in 2005 and started working freelance in reality TV.
 Some of the cable networks I produced shows for include the History Channel and HGTV.
 During this time I also earned my masters degree in Media Studies from The New School and graduated in 2010.